 What’s the difference between average reach and total reach?

 If you’ve ever asked any of these questions, or you generally want to better understand Facebook reach and find out how it’s relevant to your social strategy, keep reading.
-We will go over how Facebook defines the metric, how many different types of reach there are, and what marketers should do with all this information.
+In this blog post, we will go over how Facebook defines the metric, how many different types of reach there are, and what social media marketers should do with all this information.

 It’s not that complicated, we promise!